Ear Decomposition and Balanced Neighborly Simplicial Manifolds

 In a different direction, it is also interesting to ask whether every rank-selected subcomplex of a balanced simplicial polytope or sphere has a convex ear decomposition.
 This statement, if true, would imply that rank-selected subcomplexes of balanced simplicial polytopes possess certain weak Lefschetz properties, see Theorem 3.9 in \cite{Sw}.
 As a consequence, it would also provide an alternative proof of the balanced Generalized Lower Bound Theorem, see Theorem 3.3 and Remark 3.4 in \cite{MS}.
 We present an example giving a negative answer to this question for 3-dimensional spheres.

 The structure of this manuscript is as follows.
 In Section 2, after reviewing basic definitions, we establish basic properties of balanced neighborly spheres; in particular, we prove that for some values of $f_0$, such spheres cannot exist.
-In Section 3, we construct a balanced 2-neighborly 3-sphere with 16 vertices.
-In Section 4, we present the balanced 2-neighborly triangulation of $L(3,1)$ with 16 vertices.
-In Section 5 we provide a way to construct balanced spheres whose rank-selected subcomplex does not have an ear decomposition.
+In Section 3 we discuss how to find balanced $k$-neighborly $(2k-1)$-manifolds from less neighborly balanced $(2k-2)$-spheres, for $k=2,3$.
+In Section 4, we construct a balanced 2-neighborly 3-sphere with 16 vertices.
+In Section 5, we present the balanced 2-neighborly triangulation of $L(3,1)$ with 16 vertices.
+In Section 6 we provide a way to construct balanced spheres whose rank-selected subcomplex does not have an ear decomposition.